simon-glitch/simon-glitch.github.io/projects/notes/CORE 100/final-day.md

 Share your view on the Israel - Hamas war (IHW), and discuss the possible solutions to the long-lasting conflict between Israel and Palestine in the region.
 You are supposed to use the course content and core themes discussed during the discussion.
+  You are supposed to use the course content and core themes discussed during the discussion.

 Well, to me, the only thing that matters with any event is often {why the event occurred}.